North Fork Bay House

 One gains entry via an open-riser exterior stair to a courtyard deck, where adjacent trees fill the view and sunlight flows into the house.
 Full-height sliding glass doors facing the bay connect the open-plan communal space to a large bayside deck and the beach beyond.

-The main level is accessed via an exterior stair leading to an entry courtyard deck, perched among the trees with an oculus-like opening to the sky above.
-Off the living and kitchen space, a large bayside deck offers elevated views while providing outdoor space for entertaining, barbecuing, and dining.
-The open kitchen with a large island can accommodate multiple cooks.
-The dining and living spaces can grow when everyone is there, as each can spill out onto exterior decks.
-The dining opens onto a courtyard, which also provides ample daylight into the living spaces.
-The living room opens onto a larger deck overlooking the bay.
+Perched among the trees, the open plan communal space spills out onto exterior decks.
+The dining opens onto a courtyard with an oculus-like opening to the sky above, which also provides ample daylight into the living spaces.
+The kitchen and living room open onto a larger deck overlooking the bay where the family enjoys summertime outdoor dining.
 The main level includes three bedrooms with built-in beds and wardrobes for efficient use of compact spaces.
 The family’s two young girls share custom built-in bunk beds with integrated toy cubbies to maximize storage.

-While the home is not located within any official FEMA flood zone, the client was concerned about potential flooding given the proximity to the water.
-In response, the house is raised on a steel frame, which also allows for views through to the bay upon arrival, improves views from the main level, and creates shaded outdoor space below for parking, playing, and lounging.
-The secondary ground level spaces include a seasonal-use powder room, a beach equipment storage closet, an outdoor shower with easy beach access, and a woodworking shed for the grandfather’s projects – including his latest, a small sailboat.
+While the home is not located within any official FEMA-designated flood zone, the client was concerned about potential flooding given the proximity to the water.
+In response, the house is raised upon a steel frame, which also allows for views through to the bay upon arrival via the long tree-lined gravel driveway.
+This strategy also improves views from the main level, and creates shaded outdoor space below the house for parking, playing, and lounging.
+The secondary ground level spaces include a seasonal-use half-bathroom, a beach equipment storage closet, an outdoor shower with easy beach access, and a workshop for the grandfather’s woodworking projects, including his latest, a small sailboat.